Grand Canyon Music Festival

 As people from all over the world come to see the historic natural landmark, they come to realize that no photo has ever done it true justice.

 As their classical tunes echoed off the canyon walls, a park ranger had heard the music, and invited them to play a private concert at the ranger’s cabin.
-Their spontaneous performance etched an impression in the couple’s memory, until Robert turned to Claire, saying: “This place needs a music festival.”
+Their spontaneous performance etched an impression in the couple’s memory, until Robert turned to Clare, saying: “This place needs a music festival.”

 The first Grand Canyon Music Festival was held in 1983, and has continued every year since then.
 The festival has attracted renowned performers and artists every year.